jimburton/noughts-and-crosses/README.md

 ## Using the Lombok annotations

 We are using the [Lombok](https://projectlombok.org) library to reduce the amount of boilerplate we have to write.
-For instance, in the `Game` class the `@Data` annotation generates the getters and setters, `@ToString` generates a custom `toString` method, and `@AllArgsConstructor` saves us from writing a constructor that requires all three fields:
+For instance, in the `Message` class the `@Data` annotation generates the getters and setters, `@ToString` generates a custom `toString` method, and `@AllArgsConstructor` saves us from writing a constructor that requires all three fields: